LUA Scripting Guide

 were not invented by myself, but I have adapted them and I often use them

-when the situation asks for them.
+when a particular situation asks for them.

 script shows how to use a neutral